 Year Four of the Decades Project, 2017, landed Zozobra squarely into the Mad Men 1950s!
 On Friday, September 1, 2017, the old Daddy-O burned it up at Fort Marcy Park in a hand-crafted "Father Knows Worst" cardigan!

-In 2019, Year Six of the Decades Project, Zozobra visited the 1970s, with so much to share - the disco era, the heart of the counterculture, the Brady Bunch and of course, the first Star Wars movie - who better than Zozo for marking the Dark Side!
+In 2019, Year Six of the Decades Project, Zozobra visited the 1970s, with so much to share.
+The disco era, the heart of the counterculture, the Brady Bunch and of course, the first Star Wars movie –– who better than Zozobra for welcoming the Dark Side!
 Anyone who danced their heart out to the YMCA song will want to return again to see Zozobra burn!

 Our commitment to our traditions is unwavering!